golanlevin/p5.plotSvg/CONTEXT.md

 ## Extension Points

-The library exposes `p5plotSvg._commands` during recording, allowing addon libraries (like p5PowerStroke) to:
+The library intentionally exposes some low-level experimental extension hooks for advanced add-ons and research sketches.
+These hooks are not required for ordinary SVG export, and they are less stable than the public drawing/export API, but they are useful for experiments that need to participate directly in SVG generation.

+During an active recording session, `p5plotSvg._commands` points to the live internal command array.
+External code may:
-- Read the commands array
+- Read the command array
+- Append compatible command objects before `endRecordSvg()`
-- Add custom commands with `attributes` arrays
+- Add custom command `attributes` arrays
+- Inject custom SVG header attributes with `injectSvgHeaderAttribute()`
-- Inject custom SVG elements
+- Inject custom `<defs>` elements with `injectSvgDef()`

+`p5plotSvg._commands` is only valid between `beginRecordSvg()` and `endRecordSvg()`.
+It is cleared after export.

 ## Testing Considerations